kaaass/wildfly-mysql/README.md

 Paths:

 - Deployment path: `/opt/jboss/wildfly/standalone/deployments/` (for jboss-as, `/opt/jboss/jbossas/standalone/deployments/`)

+  **Notice:** Auto deployment for exploded (unzipped war) archive are not enabled in default.
+It is recommend to use a single war file.

 - Init script path: `/opt/jboss/wildfly/customization/init.d` (for jboss-as, `/opt/jboss/jbossas/customization/init.d`), every file in folder will be executed by `bash $f`.

 #### Database